openframeworks/ofSite/_documentation/types/ofColor_.markdown

 _inlined_description: _

-Return the maximum value of a color.
+Get the maximum value of a color component.

-***return:***
+Based on the type of PixelType (whether its a ofColor, ofFloatColor or ofShortColor), the maximum value different.
+For a ofFloatColor the maximum is `1.0`, but for a ofColor it's `255`.

+Use this function to get this maximum number.

-	The value associated with a fully saturated color component.
+Returns: The value associated with a fully saturated color component.